Air Philippines Flight 541

-Aircraft and Crew
+Aircraft and crew

 Aircraft

 The aircraft, a Boeing 737-2H4, registration RP-C3010 and previously owned by Southwest Airlines as N50SW, was first delivered in February 1978 and was sold to Air Philippines 20 years later.

-Passengers and Crew
+Passengers and crew

 In command of the flight was Captain Estraton Catipay - the youngest pilot to have served for Philippine Airlines in the 1960s.
+He also worked for airlines in the United States such as Pan Am, Delta, TWA and Eastern Airlines, and in other major airlines in Asia and London such as Malaysia Air.
 Acting as the first officer for the trip was 22-year old Captain Don Sardalla.

 There were 124 passengers (19 of them children) and 7 crew members, totalling 131 people on board.
 The flight was packed as it was the start of celebrating the Easter season and transportation services across the Philippines are particularly heavily crowded, with people taking advantage of the long holidays going back to their hometowns from different places in the country.
-Among the victims were the sister-in-law, nephew, and niece of then-Governor of Cotabato Emmanuel Piñol.
+Among the victims were the sister-in-law, nephew, and niece of then-Cotabato Governor Emmanuel Piñol.

 Accident

 On April 19, 2000, Flight 541, with 131 passengers and crew, left Manila at about 5:30 AM, bound for Davao City.
 At around 7 AM, the aircraft was approaching runway 05 following an Airbus A320 operated by Philippine Airlines.
 When Flight 541 broke free from the clouds the crew observed that the aircraft had not yet cleared the runway, at which time they advised ATC, or air traffic control, a missed approach procedure should be performed.
 Flight 541 began to climb and re-entered the clouds.
 The correct procedure would have been to climb to 4,000 ft on instruments and circle around to pick up a glide slope.
 Instead, the pilots attempted to fly VFR in instrument conditions at a lower altitude.
-Flight 541 hit a coconut tree about 500 ft above sea level, and crashed a few miles east of the Francisco Bangoy International Airport.
+Flight 541 hit a coconut tree about 500 ft above sea level, and crashed a few miles east of Francisco Bangoy International Airport.
 The plane subsequently caught fire and disintegrated; there were no survivors.

 Aftermath

 Villagers on the island said the plane was flying at low altitude and hit the top of a coconut tree, which knocked off part of its wing.
 They said it appeared the plane tried to pull up under full engine power, but failed and crashed.
 The plane caught fire when it came down in a coconut grove.
 Airport officials said skies were foggy at the time of the accident.
+Twenty-one of the victims were never identified and were buried in a mass grave.

 Francisco Bangoy International Airport did not have full equipment for instrument landings at that time, and visual landings had been suspended several minutes before the crash.